JamesTheBard/sisyphus-ffmpeg/README.md

 # frames it needs to track in total.
 ff.settings.video_info = info.video_streams[0]

+# Enable the progress bar.
+ff.settings.progress_bar = True

-# Run the encode without any options.
+# Run the encode without any options and enjoy!
 ff.run()
 ```